 When Solomon dedicated the Temple, the Levites worshiped with “instruments of the music of the LORD, which King David made to praise the LORD” (2 Chr 7:6).
 God commanded David to make specific instruments for use only by the Levites in worship to God (2 Chr 7:6; 29:25–27; cf. 8:14).
 The instruments were the harp, lute, lyre, cymbal, tambourine, and horn (Ps 150).
 God commanded these instruments, and no one changed these instruments.
 These were God’s instruments that God commanded David to make.
-When Israel’s leaders restored worship over three hundred years after David, no one took from the instruments of contemporary culture, but instead King Hezekiah restored only David’s instruments to worship (2 Chr 29:25–27).
-Then five hundred years after David, the priests returned from captivity and restored David’s instruments to their worship (Ezra 3:9–10; Neh 12:27, 36).
+When Israel’s leaders restored worship over three hundred years after David, King Hezekiah restored only David’s instruments to worship (2 Chr 29:25–27).
+No one took from the instruments of contemporary culture.
+Then five hundred years after David, priests returned from captivity and restored David’s instruments to their worship (Ezra 3:9–10; Neh 12:27, 36).
 They respected God’s command and did not add or take from them (Deut 4:2; 12:32).

 Changing David’s Instruments

 Many churches point to David for a reason to worship with instruments, but they do not apparently use the instruments that God commanded David, but they take freedom in choosing instruments by their own discretion from contemporary culture.
 Why?
 David, Solomon, Hezekiah, and Jeshua did not choose to use instruments from contemporary use or from the surrounding peoples.
 Why not use the instruments that God commanded?
 Many churches are now changing from using one instrument like the organ and to using other more contemporary instruments like drums and guitars.

 What wisdom and motives would God have His followers use to discern what is right for Christian worship?
 Would God have told His worshipers what music is for true worship?